brucemckenney/i2c-eeprom-mspm0/README-g3507.md

 This example was developed using an MSPM0G3507.

-The source code should operate unchanged on any of the G, L, or C series; sysconfig may be used to re-target.
+The source code should operate unchanged on any of the G, L, or C series; sysconfig may (in theory) be used to re-target.

+Truth be known, I've never succeeded in migrating to a new device using Sysconfig.
+The anticipated usage is to copy i2c-eeprom.[ch] into your application, which actually does something useful.

 ## Example Usage